ggirtsou/ggirtsou.github.io/_posts/2018-02-17-breaking-changes-in-open-source.md

 ## How to fix a broken upstream dependency?
 You can update your project to use the updated API, or if you are in a hurry, vendor the library with the breaking change until you are ready to upgrade.

-## Summary

 Depending on your use case/organization/preferences, one approach might seem more appropriate than another.
-I'm happy to keep the conversation going, and hear your ideas - feel free [to reach out to me on Twitter](https://twitter.com/GeorgeGkirtsou)!

 ## Examples of breaking changes in real life